radiantlogic-v8/documentation-new/documentation/cfs/02-getting-started.md

 ## Authentication Systems

-The identity providers (AKA: Authentication Systems) configured in CFS need only the public key configured because CFS simply checks the signature of the token that is sent by the Identity Provider.
+The identity providers (AKA: Authentication Systems) configured in CFS need only the public key configured because CFS checks the signature of the token that is sent by the Identity Provider.

 ![](media/getting-started-certificates-3.png)